konstructio/helm-mirror/CONTRIBUTING.md

 ## Code of Conduct

 We are committed to fostering a welcoming and inclusive community.
-To ensure a positive environment for everyone, please adhere to the following guidelines:
+To ensure a positive environment for everyone, please follow the [Contributor Covenant Code of Conduct](https://github.com/kubefirst/kubefirst/blob/main/CODE_OF_CONDUCT.md) for Kubefirst and Konstruct.io.

-- **Be Respectful:** Treat everyone with respect.
-Harassment, discrimination, or offensive behavior will not be tolerated.
-- **Be Constructive:** Provide constructive feedback.
-Offer suggestions for improvement rather than simply criticizing.
-- **Be Collaborative:** Work together and help others when you can.
-Share knowledge and be open to learning from others.
-- **Be Patient:** Understand that everyone has different levels of experience and knowledge.
-Be patient and willing to explain concepts when necessary.
-- **Be Open:** Embrace diversity and be inclusive of all individuals, regardless of background or identity.
-- **Respect Privacy:** Do not share private information about other contributors without their consent.
-- **Report Issues:** If you witness or experience any violations of this Code of Conduct, please report it to the project maintainers immediately.

-By participating in this project, you agree to adhere to this Code of Conduct.
-Thank you for helping us create a positive and inclusive community!

 ## Keeping the Spirit of Copyleft